janm31415/j3d/README.md

 # j3d
-3d viewer for ply, stl, obj.
+3d viewer for ply, stl, obj, vox.
+Also minor support for gltf and glb.

 Introduction
 ------------